Deonixlive/Control-Betaflight-Copter/README.md

 ---

 ## Getting Started
-Before te+sting anything make sure that you don't a battery connected or at least have taken the propellers off.
+Before testing anything make sure that you don't a battery connected or at least have taken the propellers off.
 ### Prerequisites

 Before using this repository, ensure you have Python installed on your machine.
 You can download Python from [here](https://www.python.org/downloads/).